newrelic/newrelic-service-broker-tile/README.md

 ==========================================================
 - - -

-This repository contains the Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment for OpsMgr 1.7 to 1.11.
+This repository contains the Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment for OpsMgr 1.9 to 1.11.

-The latest version of the tile **NewRelic-ServiceBrokerTile-OpsMgr-v1.11.0.pivotal** supports PCF versions 1.7 to 1.11.
+The latest version of the tile **NewRelic-ServiceBrokerTile-OpsMgr-v1.11.1.pivotal** supports PCF versions 1.9 to 1.11.

+<p class="note warning"><strong>WARNING</strong>: The current tile removes the <code>all_open</code> security group from the tile default security settings.
+If you are using a previous versions of the tile, make your PCF environment more secure by removing the <code>all_open</code> security group from the Application Security Group (ASG) settings.
+The new version of the tile does not open the security, nor does it close the security if it was already open.</p>

+<p class="note warning"><strong>NOTE</strong>: In version 1.11.1 removed the minor version number from stemcell criteria to allow users to apply stemcell security patches.

 Refer to [New Relic Service Broker for PCF](http://docs.pivotal.io/partners/newrelic/index.html) for details on installation and configuration.